2 1/4teaspoon (1 packet or 7 grams)active dry yeast

 Chill the Dough

 Use a pastry cutter (or pizza cutter) to cut the rectangle into twelve 1 1/4-inch (3 cm) wide strips.
-Starting at one end, roll each individual strip into a circle-like a cigar.
-Spread the layers open slightly once the roll is formed.
+Starting at one end, roll each individual strip into coil.
+Spread the top of the roll (or the layers) open slightly once the roll is formed.

 Cover the pan with a clean kitchen towel and allow the rolls to proof in a warm, draft-free environment for 45 minutes to 1 hour.The rolls will be puffy, but may not have doubled completely in bulk.

 Mix the Egg Wash and Prepare the Sugar Glaze (both can be done a week ahead and stored in the fridge)

 Bake and Top the Rolls

-Once the rolls have finished proofing, brush them with a thin layer of the egg wash.
-Bake the mallorcas for 20-25 minutes at 350°F, or until they are a light brown color and sound hollow when thumped.
+Once the rolls have finished proofing, remove the towel and brush them with a thin layer of the egg wash.
+Bake the mallorcas for 20-25 minutes at 350°F (180°C), or until they are a light brown color and sound hollow when thumped.

 The reason you don't roll the rectangle up like a cinnamon roll and cut it is because you want to keep that snail-shaped bun as sharp as possible.
-Slicing would smoosh the layers together and eliminate those lines of demarcation.